ProfessorBlake/Quinnipiac-Arcade-Unity-Example/README.md

 ---

 # Pause Menu
 The arcade machine **Start** button can be used to open a pause menu in your game.
-The example project has a Pause Manager singleton that can be used to freeze gameplay and display a menu for selecting options or exiting the game.
+The example project has a Pause Manager prefab that can be used to freeze gameplay and display a menu for selecting options or exiting the game.
 To add support for the Pause Menu, simply add the **Pause Controller** prefab to your scene.
 > [!NOTE]
 > You can exit your game at any time using `Application.Quit();` in a Unity script.
 When your game closes, the Launcher will be displayed.

+---

 > [!TIP]
 > If you're ready to test your game on the arcade machine just ask Professor Blake to install it!